evidentlyai/evidently/docs/book/reference/all-metrics.md

 # Data Integrity

-**Note on Missing values related metrics**.
+**Defaults for Missing Values**.
 The metrics that calculate the number or share of missing values detect four types of the values by default: Pandas nulls (None, NAN, etc.), "" (empty string), Numpy "-inf" value, Numpy "inf" value.
 You can also pass a custom missing values as a parameter and specify if you want to replace the default list.
 Example:

 ```python
 DatasetMissingValuesMetric(missing_values=["", 0, "n/a", -9999, None], replace=True)